 No overall trophies are awarded.

-Dancers will receive a medal or ribbon for their placing (1st - 6th) in each dance, and the top dancer in the age group will receive an overall trophy.
+You will receive a medal or ribbon for your placing (1st - 6th) in each dance.

 Interested in competing?
 Talk to your teacher!